blockandchainco/documentation/README.md

 Writing distributed applications on the unblocked platform is super simple, they scale enormously, offer world class security and require almost no investment to run.

 ## How do I start?
+The platform is currently in private beta.
+You can [apply to the private beta program](https://mailchi.mp/747009030b07/unblockedplatformpreview).

 If you are a developer and want to get started writing a distributed application, you can follow our getting started guide at [Getting Started](./gettingstarted.md)

 If you want to have a play with a distributed application, you can login to our simple template application [here](https://blockandchainco.github.io/BasicSample/).